56616c6f72/Emperor/README.md

 If you are going to get this transfered across network. **I highly recommend encrypting it!**

 ## Advice
 get_debugfstimeline function by far takes longest to run and output is not easily timelineable.
 However as far as i know, this is the only way to get creation times for files which can be a key artifact.
-I am hoping to develop a parser for this in the future to create a timeline out of this.
+You can use pingu to turn this into a csv format so you can use it as a timeline.

 You can comment this function out if you like to speed up the process.
 To give you an idea, the whole script takes ~36 mins on an Ubuntu 16 VM with full package.
 With get_debugfstimeline commented out.
 This can be lowered down to 5-10 mins.